Donna Gail Hatfield

 Arnold stated her mother had given her house to Rainey in exchange for him taking care of her, and that he loved her, but her Alzheimer's was getting worse and she was refusing to eat.
 Arnold had offered to place her in a nursing home, but Rainey had refused.

 Hatfield enjoys going for walks.
 She has wandered away from home in the past, but would always be found safe in the immediate area.
-The police said Rainey had not been very cooperative in his mother's case and didn't provide them much information.
 There has been no activity on her bank records or other records since her disappearance.
 Arnold believes her mother is dead and that her brother knows what happened to her.
+The police stated there is no evidence Hatfield is still alive, but they are not sure what happened to her.
+Rainey is considered a person of interest in Hatfield's case, but hasn't been called a suspect.
 Her case remains unsolved.

 Investigating Agency